alexwlchan/alexwlchan.net/src/_drafts/graph-generative-art.md

 I especially like the blue hexagon, which feels like the topdown view of some sort of seafaring vessel.

-In hindsight, something that's visible in this set (and becomes more visible in later sets) is that fewer spokes are better.
+On reflection, I can already see that "less is more".
-You're more likely to get visually striking patterns when there aren't many spokes; when there are more spokes the shapes get more crowded and noisy.
+Some of the most striking images are those with just a few spokes, or just a few rings -- as those numbers increase, the shapes get more crowded and noisy.
+You're less likely to get an interesting pattern.